Runic Revelation Preview

 “Thanks,” Kyle mumbled, “...but I never really saw myself sitting in some room, spending all day carving runes and charging gems.”

-“Just give it a chance,” Ariana replied.
+“Just give it a chance,” Ariana urged.
 “For me,” she added sweetly.
 Kyle glanced up at Ariana, at her big brown eyes, strands of brown hair having fallen fetchingly over her face.
-He felt his anger and shame melt away...as it always did when he was around her for long enough.
+He felt his anger and shame melt away...as it always did when he was around her.
 Ariana made everything better, just by existing; she had a special magic all her own.

 “Okay,” he agreed.
 He gave a grudging smile.
 “Thanks,” he added.
 Ariana smiled back, standing up from the couch suddenly.